 In 2021 with the pandemic still in full sail, we were able to donate $8000.

 Since its inception, we have raised and donated over $33,000.
 As we look toward our upcoming Annual Bikini Races, we hope to continue to exceed our past fundraising totals each year.

 Sadly, in 2019, we lost a beloved and prominent figure in the sailing community, Wendy Thomson.
 Wendy, a founding member of SASS, was the driving force behind the creation and development of the youth summer sailing program at the St. Augustine Yacht Club.
 Her impact on local youth sailing was something that SASS wanted to recognize, so a combined youth and off-shore sailboat race seemed the most appropriate way to remember her.
 In Wendy's honor, SASS added a third race which is scheduled during the month of May, to coincide with the celebration of Mother's Day.

 2022 marks our Seventh Anniversary of St. Augustine's Sailing Sisters and our signature event, the SASS Bikini Race.
-Plans for this year's race include a sponsor appreciation event at Meehan's Irish Pub, a launch party, Bikini Breakfast, and the awards presentation hosted under a "big top" tent at the City of St. Augustine Municipal Marina, live music, and more...
+Plans for this year's race includes a launch party at Meehan's Irish Pub, and the awards presentation hosted by the St. Augustine Yacht Club, live music, and more...

 We are looking for sponsors, donations and anything to make this our most successful year yet - we hope you will join us!